-Research Grant Awards are expected to be made for a period of up to four years as befitting the project.
+Research Grant Awards are expected to be made for a period of up to three years as befitting the project.
+It is anticipated that some projects will be forward funded, i.e. receive funding for the full project period in the initial award.